Image

 Fortunately, there are ways to rebuild.
 Missouri provides several options for restoring your rights, including record expungement, pardons, and sealing past convictions.
 At Combs Waterkotte, our Texas County, MO defense lawyers work tirelessly to help clients clear their records and move forward with confidence and dignity.

-Felony Levels and Possible Penalties in Texas County, MO
+Felony Offense Levels and Sentencing in Texas County, MO

 Misdemeanor Offenses and Penalties in Texas County, MO